Topic Explainer8 min read

 By Homejourney·

-Understanding Seller Stamp Duty (SSD) and the Three-Year Holding Period
+Understanding Seller Stamp Duty (SSD) and the Current Holding Period

 TL;DR: Seller Stamp Duty (SSD) is a tax imposed by the Inland Revenue Authority of Singapore (IRAS) on sellers who dispose of residential property within a specific holding period.
-Currently, for properties acquired on or after 11 March 2017, the SSD holding period is three years, with rates decreasing annually until the liability expires.
+For residential properties acquired on or after 4 July 2025, the SSD holding period is four years, with rates stepping down from 16% to 4%.
+Properties acquired from 11 March 2017 to 3 July 2025 remain under the older three-year schedule.

 In the context of the Real Estate Salesperson (RES) Examination, understanding the nuances of the Stamp Duties Act is critical.
 The SSD was introduced as a cooling measure to curb speculative 'flipping' of properties, which can lead to artificial price inflation.
 For RES candidates, this subtopic is a staple of Paper 2: Taxation, where you must demonstrate a precise understanding of when the duty applies and how to calculate it.
-As of 2026, there are over 33,000 registered property agents in Singapore according to the CEA Annual Report, and mastering these taxation rules is a prerequisite for joining their ranks.
+As of 2026, Singapore has a regulated real estate agency sector according to the CEA, and mastering these taxation rules is a prerequisite for joining their ranks.
 The holding period begins from the date of acquisition (usually the date the Option to Purchase is exercised) and ends on the date of disposal.

-Seller Stamp Duty (SSD) is a tax levied on the sale of residential property in Singapore if the property is sold within a three-year holding period from the date of acquisition, with rates decreasing from 12% to 4% depending on the exact duration of ownership.
+Seller Stamp Duty (SSD) is a tax levied on the sale of residential property in Singapore if the property is sold within the applicable holding period, which is four years for residential properties acquired on or after 4 July 2025 from the date of acquisition, with rates decreasing from 12% to 4% depending on the exact duration of ownership.

 SSD Rates Calculation and Practical Exam Scenarios